Former New England Patriots tight end Aaron Hernandez pleaded not guilty Wednesday during an arraignment on a double- murder charge in Boston.

 Hernandez, who had signed a $40 million contract with the Patriots just months after the Boston double murders, was released by New England just hours after he was arrested for the Lloyd murder.

-Authorities have not said whether the two cases are connected.
+Authorities have not said if the two cases are connected.